-- High – A critical incident with a very high impact.
+High: A critical incident with a very high impact

-- Medium – A major incident with a significant impact.
+Medium: A major incident with a significant impact

-- Low – A minor incident with low impact.
+Low: A minor incident with low impact

 sloctl is a command-line interface (CLI) for Nobl9.
+The

-sloctl CLI can be used for creating or updating multiple SLOs and Objectives at once as part of CI/CD.
+sloctl CLI can be used for creating or updating multiple SLOs and objectives at once as part of CI/CD.

-Value against which a raw indicator is compared to determine if a specific value is "good" or "bad."
+This is the value against which a raw indicator is compared to determine if a specific value is "good" or "bad."